 There are a number of other foreign credential evaluating services whose assessments may be accepted.
 In Canada, refer to the Alliance of Credential Evaluation Services of Canada.

-AU can also accept assessments from the U.S. from members of the National Association of Credential Evaluation Services (NACES) or the American Association of Collegiate Registrars and Admission Officers Foreign Education Credential Services (AACRAO) provided the assessments are completed using original documents or certified copies—official document issued directly from the sending institution are preferred.
+AU can also accept assessments from the U.S. from members of the National Association of Credential Evaluation Services (NACES) or the American Association of Collegiate Registrars and Admissions Officers Foreign Education Credential Service (AACRAO).

 Information effective Sept.
 1, 2016 to Aug.
 31, 2017.